Circular 26/2025/TT-BCT detailing a number of provisions on trade remedies

 Article 1.
 Scope of regulation

-This Circular prescribes in detail related parties in trade remedy cases; provision, collection and confidentiality of information and documents; spoken and written language used in the process of investigation or review of trade remedy cases; management of the import of goods subject to investigation for application of trade remedies; and cases of exemption from trade remedies.
+This Circular provides in detail related parties in trade remedy cases; provision, collection and confidentiality of information and documents; official spoken and written language used in the investigation and review of trade remedy cases; management of the import of goods subject to investigation for application of trade remedies; and cases eligible for exemption from the application of trade remedies.

 Article 2.
 Subjects of application

-1. State management agencies competent to investigate, apply, review the application of, and handle trade remedies, measures to combat the shirking of trade remedies.
+1. State management agencies competent to investigate, apply, review the application of, and handle, trade remedies and anti-circumvention measures.

-2. Vietnamese and foreign traders, and other domestic and foreign agencies, organizations and individuals involved in the investigation, application and review for application of, and handling of trade remedies and measures to combat the shirking of trade remedies.
+2. Vietnamese and foreign traders, and other domestic and foreign agencies, organizations and individuals involved in the investigation, application, review of the application, and handling, of trade remedies and anti-circumvention measures.

 Article 3.
 Interpretation of terms